Mapalo Mwansa

 Mapalo Mwansa (born April 2, 2004) is a British American football linebacker for the Carolina Panthers of the National Football League (NFL).
 He came through the NFL's International Player Pathway (IPP) program for 2025.

 Career

 Mwansa grew up playing a lot of different sports and began powerlifting while at Loughborough University.
-He was scouted by a local football coach and took a "crash course" in the sport involving Netflix series Last Chance U and Quarterback, soon joined the school program and Great Britain National Team as a defensive end and linebacker as well as playing for Nottingham Caesars.
-Mwansa was part of the Great Britain Men's National Programme squad for the IFAF European Tackle Championship qualifiers in October 2024.
+He was scouted by a local football coach and took a "crash course" in the sport involving Netflix series Last Chance U and Quarterback, soon joined the school's BUAFL program and the Great Britain national team as a defensive end and linebacker, as well as playing for Nottingham Caesars of the BAFA National Leagues.
+Mwansa was part of the Great Britain Men's national team for the IFAF European Championship qualifiers in October 2024.
 He was named as part of the NFL's International Player Pathway in December 2024.

 On April 28, 2025, Mwansa signed with the Carolina Panthers.
 He was waived on August 26, and re-signed to the practice squad.
+He signed a reserve/future contract on January 12, 2026.

+He was drafted in the first round (ninth overall) by the Saskatchewan Roughriders in the 2026 CFL global draft.

+On August 30, 2026, Mwansa was waived as part of final roster cuts and signed to the practice squad the next day.